 Anyone who works in child welfare or has fostered/adopted from the child welfare system knows that an overwhelming percentage of children in foster care are diagnosed with ADHD.
 In fact, children in foster care are three times more likely to be diagnosed with ADHD.
 While it has become a common diagnosis, researchers and clinicians have recently begun to study the relationship between ADHD symptoms and trauma.
+Lack of resources and time allows children in foster care to slip through the cracks and creates a tradition of overmedicating without getting to the root of the cause.
+Below is an article originally published in 'The Atlantic' explaining the relationship between trauma and ADHD symptoms, and what clinicians can do to prevent misdiagnosis.

 I attended training in Delaware this past weekend regarding an organization that is promoting child sexual abuse prevention & awareness training.
 The training provides you with video testimonials from actual survivors of child sexual abuse and from experts who deal with sexual abuse and its prevention.
 Hearing about this effort made me think about this topic in relation to the children we work to place through PWNL.